Sep 30, 2025

 By Stash Team

-Ancillary account fees are charges that sit outside your Stash subscription fee, also called the Wrap Fee.
-They usually happen because of a specific request, account activity, or account event, like asking for paper documents, transferring a brokerage account out, using an out-of-network ATM, or having an ACH transfer returned.
+Ancillary account fees are charges outside your Stash subscription fee, also called the Wrap Fee.
+They are not monthly plan charges.
+They usually apply because of a specific request, account action, or account event, such as asking for paper documents, transferring a brokerage account to another firm, using an out-of-network ATM, or having an ACH transfer returned.

 If you incur any of the ancillary fees below, you are responsible for paying them under the terms and conditions of your account opening agreements.